Another Book of Nothing Chapters 14 - 19:

 The Bhagavad Gita 7:16

 To many people all over the world, their main concern with worship or religion is motivated by the belief that divine intervention will give them what they want or relieve them from what they don’t in this worldly realm.
 Some may go to church or temple as a kind of insurance policy for their wellbeing not only for this life but also after death.
 When exams loom in Kathmandu, students swarm to the temple of Saraswati, the goddess of learning, and shopkeepers offer the first proceeds of the day to Laxmi, the Goddess of wealth.
 Deities are promised special gifts of food, money, service or austerities as you might seek to bribe a child with an ice cream - which is only human, after all.
 In most of Asia, it often seems that the real God being worshipped is luck, and why not?
 It acknowledges the power of belief, albeit that all worldly benefits are, by their very nature, transitory.

 Again, we pray for relief of suffering for ourselves and loved ones when life is hard to bear, and the more sincerely we surrender, the more likely we are to find some peace in our torment.

 The search for knowledge and the need to 'know' seems to be one of the nobler aspirations of mankind, trying to find the answers to so many questions and to satisfy the curiosity of our intellect and belief in purpose and progress.
-On the individual level we remain a human being manifested in this temporary body for a reason that is not so easy to find, and our search takes us on down avenues of many different concepts and perceptions, trying to fathom the how and why of the enigma that is life, the universe and everything.
+On the individual level we remain a human being manifested in this temporary body for a reason that is not so easy to find, and our search takes us on down myriad avenues of different concepts and perceptions, trying to fathom the how and why of the enigma that is life, the universe and everything.

-Finally perhaps, in seeking wisdom, we may be blessed and our ever-questioning mind find rest, if only for a moment, and be humbled by a vision of the greatness of our total Self.
+Finally however, in seeking wisdom we may be blessed and our ever-questioning mind find rest, if only for a moment, in being humbled by a vision of the unity and greatness of our total Self.